pandaroshni/pandaroshni/README.md

 🤖 Exploring and applying cutting-edge Generative AI tools

 📚 Continuously learning and working with emerging AI/ML technologies

-🌍 I’m eager to contribute to impactful AI/ML/GenAI projects across domains like finance, healthcare, and beyond!
+This journey is giving me the opportunity to explore a lot, learn a lot, and grow both technically and personally.

 ---

 ## 🌐 Connect with Me